 It is a form of therapy that works with the 'thoughts'(cognitive)Provoking patterns that lead to a particular unhelpful ('behaviour') patterns.
 It enables the client to talk about how they think about themselves, the world, other people, the affects it has on their thoughts, how they behave and feel.
 CBT can help you adopt a more helpful way of thinking('Cognitive')and help you work towards changing your behaviour, to enable you to feel more fulfilled.
 These changes can help you to feel better and allow you to experience a healthier way of being.
-It focuses on the 'here and now', problems and difficulties by focusing on improving your state of mind now instead of looking into the causes or symptoms of your distress.
+It focuses on the 'here and now', problems and difficulties by focusing on improving your state of mind by looking into the causes or symptoms of your distress.

 What Conditions Can it Help?

 CBT can help with many different problems from: Anxiety, depression , panic attacks , phobias (social & agoraphobia), stress, bulmia ,obessive compulsive disorder, post-traumatic stress disorder, bipolar disorder and psychosis.
-It may also help with anger, low self-esteem or physical health problems, like pain or fatigue.
+It may also help with anger, low self-esteem or physical health problems, pain or fatigue etc.

 What Benefits can be Expected?